-“Winter” double bass rosin gives you long-lasting punchy articulation and clean sound when other rosins let you down.
+“Winter” double bass rosin delivers long-lasting punchy articulation and clean sound when you need it the most.

 (Provided voluntarily, without compensation or incentives)